vinimostaco/Docker-MongoDB-connection-test/README.md

 # First MongoDB Connection Project using Docker

 This is my first project connecting to a MongoDB instance locally, using Docker to manage the database.
-Below are detailed instructions for setting up and running the project using Bash commands.
+Below are detailed instructions for setting up and running the project.

 ## Prerequisites